 In 2017, the production value of the forestry sector decreased by 2.4 % to 5.22 billion Euros compared to the previous year.

 The production of forestry goods accounted for 81,5 % and the production of forestry services for 18,5 % of the production value.
 With 3.2 billion Euros, the value of produced soft wood accounted for 61.7 % of the production value.

-With 1.45 billion euros the net entrepreneurial income in 2015 increased by 22.7 % compared to the previous year.
-The net entrepreneurial income is thus at a record level.
+With 1.56 billion euros the net entrepreneurial income in 2016 increased by 3.4 % compared to the previous year.
+The net entrepreneurial income is thus still at a high level.
 However, the forestry sector could only recently generate significant corporate earnings.
 Until the mid-2000s, the forestry sector was characterized by losses or only marginal corporate earnings.